top of page

 Topics include:

-Research-informed perspectives on emotional regulation, decision-making and the patterns that emerge in high-stakes situations.
+Research-informed perspectives on emotional regulation, decision-making and the patterns that emerge in difficult and demanding situations

 Intensive Psychotherapy and Coaching Sessions

-I offer intensive 120-minute sessions that provide the structure and focus needed for meaningful therapeutic change.
+I offer intensive 90 to 120-minute sessions that provide the structure and focus the work requires.
 This format creates the space to examine thought patterns, behaviours and underlying beliefs with depth and clarity, allowing the work to progress with deliberate focus rather than being constrained by the clock.

 How These Intensive Sessions Work